danielmwatkins/miz_scales_of_motion/README.md

 # scripts
 `01_extract_ift_data.py` This script reads that matlab output Rosalinda generated, then produces CSV files with the time stamps, floe properties, and floe ids.
 (TBD: currently inside a notebook, needs to placed into a script) `02_interpolate_ift_data.py` Makes a best estimate of the IFT floe locations at exactly 12 UTC each day to enable velocity estimation.
 Also compiles floe properties and rotation rates.
+Adds a qc flag based on speed z-score (must be less than 6), circularity (must be greater than 0.6), total path length, and a speed threshold (maximum speed must be larger than 1 pixel/day).
 `03_add_nsidc_info_ift.py` Interpolates NSIDC ice motion and climate data record sea ice concentration to floe locations, and calculates the distance to the sea ice edge.
 TBD: add ERA5 wind data as well.
 Requires external datasets.
 `04_finding_polygons.py` Searches all possible combinations of three sea ice floes, and makes a list of all the combinations with minimum